 As we enter the Year of the Nurse, it’s important for nurses and future nurses to recognize how to use up-to-date information and technology to support job search and education strategies, and not leave them at a disadvantage.

-Whereas technology has advanced tremendously over the past couple of decades, statistics show that online job searching and applying only online is not the most effective way to find a nursing job.
+Whereas technology has advanced tremendously over the past couple of decades, statistics show that online job searching and applying only online is not the most effective way to finding a nursing job.

-Next time you wonder how to find a nursing job online, I encourage you to consider this:
+Next time you wonder finding a nursing job online, I encourage you to consider this:

 Rather than being a passive applicant who applies for many job openings hoping for a match, taking a more strategy, research-driven approach has a higher likelihood of leading to not only any job, but the job that is the best fit for you.